Shop with small local businesses to avoid holiday shipping delays

 For Ginger Bee, the next two days will be all about preparing for that crowd.

-“For this weekend, we are making sure all of our stocking stuffers are in the front of the store as soon as you walk in, you’re able to see those, then we’re making everything else throughout the store very accessible you’re able to see things,” she said.
+“For this weekend, we are making sure all of our stocking stuffers are in the front of the store as soon as you walk in, you’re able to see those, then we’re making everything else throughout the store very accessible,” she said.

-Across the river in Augusta, food retailer wat a nut is also anticipating a busy weekend.
-Brian Kyzer is the owner the Watanut.
+Across the river in Augusta, food retailer Watanut is also anticipating a busy weekend.
+Brian Kyzer is the owner.
 He said, “The weekend right before Christmas is always a really busy weekend.
 I’m hoping it will be again this year.”

 Holiday prep means preparing food and increasing staff to help customers find the perfect gift.